fireindark707/Python-Schema-Matching/README.md

 [![PyPI version](https://badge.fury.io/py/schema-matching.svg)](https://pypi.org/project/schema-matching/)

-# Schema Matching by XGboost and Sentence-Transformers
+# Python Schema Matching by XGboost and Sentence-Transformers

 Using XGboost to perform schema matching task on tables.
 Support multi-language column names and instances matching and can be used without column names.
 Both csv and json file type are supported.